TYPO3-Extensions/sav_library_plus/Documentation/KnownProblems/Index.rst

 Known problems
 ==============

-Remember that “It's not abug, it's amissingfeature”.
+Remember that “It's not a bug, it's a missing feature”.
 If you find some, please use the bug tracker on the TYPO3 Forge ( `SAV Library Plus
 <http://forge.typo3.org/projects/extension-sav_library_plus>`_ ).